RahulModak74/working_agents/README.md

 Features: Memory, Dynamic Agents, Structured Output parsing

-To Add(Deliberately Ommited for simplicity):Tool integration, streaming, chain types & reasoning patterns, streaming, vectorization and embeddings.
+To Add(Deliberately Ommited for simplicity, vector_db and sql,http tools are in COMPONENT directory of this project):Tool integration, streaming, chain types & reasoning patterns, streaming, vectorization and embeddings.

 Power of our system can be seen from extremely_advanced_cyber_agentic_workflow.json file..
 To design similarly long and complex agentic workflow in LangChain will take hundreds of lines of python code with complex chain compositions, custom callbacks, and error handling.